Twitter IPO highlights big money friction in San Francisco

 That center of gravity has now shifted, with Twitter giving San Francisco a hometown technology juggernaut.
 The social network, with 230 million users, raised $1.8 billion in its IPO, making it one of the largest Internet IPOs on record.
 Other marquee start-ups, including Uber, Airbnb and Square, are also based in San Francisco.

-Big technology companies such as Google, Facebook, Apple and LinkedIn operate their own buses which cross-cross the city, making stops to pick up packs of their employees and ferry them down the freeway to offices in Silicon Valley.
+Big technology companies such as Google (GOOG.O), Facebook, Apple (AAPL.O) and LinkedIn LNKD.N operate their own buses which cross-cross the city, making stops to pick up packs of their employees and ferry them down the freeway to offices in Silicon Valley.
 Many young tech workers prefer to live in the city.

 But signs of tension are starting to appear.
 Graffiti on the glass paneling of one public bus stop shelter exhorts the technocrati to "stay in Mountain View," the Silicon Valley town 39 miles to the south that is home to Web search giant Google.